benlau/ipylivebash/README.md

 Save the output to a file.

-If the name already exists, it will add a suffix to avoid overriding the original file.
+If the file name already exists, it will add a suffix to avoid overriding the original file.

 **--save-timestamp**

 Add timestamp to the output file name.

-**--line-limit**
+**--line-limit LINE_LIMIT**

 If the no. of line output exceed the limit, it may be truncated.
 It will show the last 5 lines only.